nanometrics/gdrive/README.md

-gdrive
+godrive
 ======

 ## Overview
-gdrive is a command line utility for interacting with Google Drive.
+godrive is a command line utility for interacting with Google Drive.

 ## Prerequisites
 None, binaries are statically linked.